AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/browse-assets-brand-portal.md

 ### Paramètres d’affichage en mode Liste

-List view shows asset **Name** as the first column by default.
-Des informations complémentaires, telles que le titre, les paramètres régionaux, le type, les dimensions, la taille, l’évaluation et l’état de publication sont également affichées.
-Toutefois, vous pouvez choisir les colonnes à afficher à l’aide de Paramètres d’affichage.
+List view shows asset [!UICONTROL Name] as the first column by default.
+Additional information, such as asset [!UICONTROL Title], [!UICONTROL Locale], [!UICONTROL Type], [!UICONTROL Dimensions], [!UICONTROL Size], [!UICONTROL Rating], publish status are also shown.
+However, you can select the columns to be shown using [!UICONTROL View Settings].

 ![](assets/list-view-setting.png)